bnghiem18/cse15l-lab-reports/lab1report.md

 - No arguments:
   - Output:

-  - Working Directory:
+  - Working Directory: I was in the home directory before entering the command "ls".
+After that ran, I stayed in the home directory.

-  - Output Reasoning:
+  - Output Reasoning: The command listed the directories and files in the working directory, so I assume no arguments means that it will list whatever is in the working directory.

   - Error?
+It is not an error.

 - Directory argument:
   - Output:

-  - Working Directory:
+  - Working Directory: I was in the home directory before entering the command "ls lecture1".
+After that ran, I stayed in the home directory.

-  - Output Reasoning:
+  - Output Reasoning: Since we called that command, it listed the directories and files in lecture1.

   - Error?
+It is not an error.

 - File argument:
   - Output:

-  - Working Directory:
+  - Working Directory: I was in the lecture1 directory before entering the command "ls Hello.java".
+After that ran, I stayed in the lecture1 directory.

-  - Output Reasoning:
+  - Output Reasoning: Since we called that command, it listed the files in Hello.java, and actually just outputted the name of the file.

   - Error?
+I don't think this is an error.

 ---